 Search the contents of all email boxes on your Domain

-GAT (General Audit Tool) now lets G Suite Admins search all Domain wide email folders and email contents and attachments with the same ease it lets you search Domain wide drive folders and contents.
+GAT (GAT Labs) now lets G Suite Admins search all Domain wide email folders and email contents and attachments with the same ease it lets you search Domain wide drive folders and contents.

 The string below is the suggested opening search string for PCI compliance testing using GAT.
 Cut and paste into the ‘Domain Gmail Search’ field ‘Full Text Search’.
 You may add or subtract from the list as appropriate, to a max of 1024 characters.
 Should you need a longer search string, use 2 searches.

 ‘Amex’ OR “American Express” OR ‘Mastercard’ OR ‘Visa’ OR ‘Discover’ OR “Diner’s Club” OR “Diners Club” OR ‘JCB’ OR ‘CCV’ OR ‘CID’

 You will notice the string above is starting inside a bracket.
 This is because the full string set of strings can also be enclosed in brackets as follows …